oliviagardiner/rss_visualizer/README.md

 These are simple scripts that you can add to a scheduler daemon (eg. cron) to automatically pull RSS feeds from news sites of your preference.
 An RSS feed is a list of articles that are structured in a specific way, using a markup language called XML.
 Why are we downloading all these summaries?
 This repository allows you to statistically analyze these feeds and also lets you create word cloud visualizations for specific days to compare the news coverage of different media outlets.

+You can install this script on your own server and study the RSS feeds of your choice.
+Be aware that this script generates roughly 1-3Mb of data per RSS feed every day (assuming the server is running continously all day).

 The following will be generated:
-* XML files (downloaded raw RSS feeds)
+* XML files (the downloaded raw RSS feeds)
-* CSV data files (parsed RSS feeds)
+* CSV data files (the parsed RSS feeds)
-* CSV statistics files
+* CSV statistics files (for caching purposes so we don't have to run the statistics on all the collected data every time we need to access it)
 * Wordcloud image files (.jpg)
 * log files (.txt)

-Plans:

-* Compare these to Twitter Trends API.
-* Create a script that deletes old feeds after they have been analyzed to save hard drive space.

 ## Requirements